IP-based Services at NU

 With IP-based telephone service, the signal that carries calls between your telephone and Northwestern's centralized voice switching equipment is in reality, a data network.
 That means your phone connection is part of the Northwestern network instead of being hooked into the wiring of the traditional Northwestern telephone infrastructure.

 Fully transitioning the University to a converged communication platform is a multi-year, phased project.
-Most recently, NUIT successfully upgraded the Chicago and Evanston campus networks to IP-enabled service and has merged the networks into a single system.
+Most recently, Northwestern IT successfully upgraded the Chicago and Evanston campus networks to IP-enabled service and has merged the networks into a single system.

 This has allowed for the University community to benefit from enhanced, IP-based telephone services in upgraded buildings.
-Moving forward, NUIT will only deploy IP-based service in new buildings and newly-renovated buildings, along with the following campus locations:
+Moving forward, Northwestern IT will only deploy IP-based service in new buildings and newly-renovated buildings, along with the following campus locations:

 - 1800 Sherman Avenue